joaojtmarques/FitbitGatherDataMechanism/README.md

 ```
 Make sure to provide the hostname created in 4 when you are asked.
 In my case, it this demo's case, it was fitbitgatherdata.ddns.net.

 6. Lastly, you just need to copy the generated files to the current folder, and rename them to the files accordingly with the code.
-Therefore, run the following commands:
+Therefore, run the following commands (change the hostname):
 ```
 sudo cp /etc/letsencrypt/live/fitbitgatherdata.ddns.net/fullchain.pem cert.pem
 sudo cp /etc/letsencrypt/live/fitbitgatherdata.ddns.net/privkey.pem key.pem